 131. Requirement for early childhood teacher — centre-based services — 25 or more approved places but fewer than 25 children

-(1) This regulation applies if the approved number of places for children preschool age or under at a centre-based service is 25 or more but the service is caring for fewer than 25 children.
+(1) This regulation applies if the approved number of places for children preschool age or under at a centre-based service is 25 or more but the service is educating or caring for fewer than 25 children.

 (2) The service must comply with regulation 130 during any period that it educates and cares for fewer than 25 children.